Menu Toggle Software

 The market’s failure to broadly adopt this more efficient space conditioning equipment presents an excellent opportunity for the energy code to develop new efficiency requirements for CEH facilities.

 The opportunity for energy savings is very high because energy intensity of indoor farms is very high, market adoption of efficient space conditioning systems is relatively low, and the current energy code language does not address CEH HVAC systems or the interaction between HVAC and dehumidification systems.
-Statewide CASE Team energy modeling of HVAC and dehumidification systems indicate that energy used by more efficient integrated HVAC/dehumidification (HVAC/D) systems is approximately 40 percent less than energy use by a decoupled, code-minimum HVAC and dehumidification system, consistent with measured and modeled data.
+Statewide CASE Team energy modeling of HVAC and dehumidification systems indicate that energy used by more efficient integrated HVAC/dehumidification (HVAC/D) systems is approximately 25 to 40 percent less than energy use by a decoupled, code-minimum HVAC and dehumidification system, consistent with measured and modeled data.

 Relevant Documents